mygulamali/gulamali.net/source/publications/2010-09-19-spe-journal.html.md

-Inversion of the measured signals in conjunction with normally available reservoir data could be used to determine the water saturation in the vicinity of the well, and to regulate flow into the well using control valves in order to maintain or increase oil production and delay or prevent water production.</p>
+Inversion of the measured signals in conjunction with normally available reservoir data could be used to determine the water saturation in the vicinity of the well, and to regulate flow into the well using control valves in order to maintain or increase oil production and delay or prevent water production.